Virtual Office Operations FAQ

 As always, we ask that you submit your incident report or complaint to the appropriate incident reporting form.
 University staff will continue reviewing and addressing reports during this time.

 Sexual Harassment, Sexual Violence, Relationship Violence, and Stalking Reporting Form:

 Our first concern is the safety and well-being of our students.
 If you or anyone you know feels unsafe or is in danger, please call 911 or contact the University of Maryland Police at 301-405-3555 or 301-405-5555.

 Our office can continue processing your requests.
 You should email your requests and/or release form(s) to firstname.lastname@example.org as either a word document or PDF.
 Please know that our office can take up to 5 business days to complete and send disciplinary records checks to the appropriate party(ies).

 For Students: we ask that you include your full name, university ID number, and information regarding where the completed disciplinary check should be sent.
 As we are working remotely, we will be sending completed checks by email.
 Please include the appropriate email address for the recipient of the form.

 I called the main telephone number, but no one answered.

 During normal business hours (8:30am-5:00pm, Monday-Friday), a staff member will be available to take phone calls.
 If you call and reach voicemail, it is because all available staff are likely assisting others.
-We ask that you leave a detailed voicemail about how our office can assist you along with your name, UID # and a phone number and/or email so we can reach you.
-A staff member will return your call as soon as possible.
+Due to the high volume of phone calls we are currently receiving, we encourage you to reach out to us via email at email@example.com.
+We ask that you send a detailed message about how our office can assist you along with your name, UID # and a phone number and/or email so we can reach you.
+A staff member will be in touch as soon as possible.